 You’ll want to bundle up and protect all areas of your body from the cold when you’re on excursions in the winter, especially your extremities.
 Bring a warm hat, wind/waterproof gloves and a warm scarf to protect your neck.

-4. Thermal base layer
+4. Thermal Base Layers

 We don’t want to sound like a broken record, but thermals are most important in the winter.
 You might feel silly putting on long underwear, but you definitely won’t regret it when you’re standing on the black stone beach in below-zero temperatures.